Is it possible to get HIV if you had sex using a condom?

 Using condoms is the best way to prevent HIV and other sexually transmitted infections (STIs).
 But you can still be at risk of infection if:

 If this happens to you, you should consider getting tested for HIV and other STIs.

 If you think you might have been exposed to HIV in the last 72 hours, find out about getting PEP to help protect you against infection.

 Using condoms the right way

 Using condoms the right way will reduce the chances of them breaking or coming off:

 always check the expiry date on the condom before using it

-Always check the expiry date of the condom, and choose condoms that carry the BSI kite mark and the European CE mark.
+choose condoms that carry the BSI kite mark and the European CE mark

-Put the condom on as soon as the penis is erect.
-Small amounts of sperm are released from the penis before ejaculation, so for condoms to be effective they must be put on before any sexual contact (whether vaginal, anal or oral).
-Putting on the condom late or removing the condom during sex greatly increases the risk of transmitting an STI.
-Withdraw straight after ejaculation and always hold the condom firmly to stop it from slipping off when withdrawing.
+put the condom on as soon as the penis is erect.
+Small amounts of sperm are released before ejaculation, so for condoms to work well they need to be put on before any vaginal, anal or oral contact